elec327/elec327.github.io/lab2/index.md

 12. Instead, assume you are given the following configuration of Timer A0: `TA0CTL = TASSEL_2
 | ID_3 | MC_2 | TAIE;`.
 You can still achieve a 1 ms interrupt, but now you will additionally
 be required to update the register in the previous question in your ISR.
 What is the proper update command?
+(Hint: the right answer does not involve changing `TA0CTL`.)
 What would happen to your program if you forgot to initialize the register in your main function and only modified it in the ISR?
 {: class="questions" start="9"}

 **Save your code as `pendant.c`.
 Create a demo video that shows the pendant operating.